Hendrik Hansen

-Hendrik Hansen (born 4 November 1994) is a German footballer who plays as a centre-back for SSV Ulm 1846.
+Hendrik Hansen (born 4 November 1994) is a German footballer who plays as a centre-back for Bayernliga club Würzburger FV.

 Career

 In July 2017, Hansen left his hometown club VfL Wolfsburg after 15 years, and joined 3.
 Liga side Würzburger Kickers on a two-year deal.

 On 25 January 2022, SSV Ulm 1846 announced that they had signed Hansen on a six-month contract.